hannamarcus/Object-Oriented-Programming-Challenge-Team-Profile-Generator/README.md

   MIT

   ## Testing:
-  In order to test run all test files in test folder in the GitBash terminal
+  In order to test run all test files in test folder in the terminal

   ## Questions:
   Any questions?
 Contact me on [Github](https://github.com/hannamarcus)